Steven-Grevera/ENC4265/manual.md

 With the right karuta, a player may hold up to 2 passive items at any given time.
 Allowing for more effects to be active at once.

-For more information about the existing passive items in Shadow Corridor 2, see the following section: (Link)
+For more information about the existing passive items in Shadow Corridor 2, see the [following section](#anchor12)

-<a name="anchor10"></a>

 ## Light Source Items
 ![image](https://github.com/user-attachments/assets/fe28a4e6-b23b-448b-9912-6407fee34bfe)